 Purpose: The Culinary Arts Associates of Applied Science degree program prepares students for the culinary profession.
 Learning opportunities develop academic, occupational, and professional knowledge and skills required for job acquisition, retention, and advancement.
 The program emphasizes a combination of culinary theory and practical application necessary for successful employment.
 Graduates who are current practitioners will benefit through enhancement of career potential.
 Entry-level persons will be prepared to pursue diverse opportunities in the culinary field as cooks, bakers, or caterers/culinary managers.

-- Age 16 or older

-- High school diploma or GED

-- Completion of application process including placement test; or provide SAT or ACT scores
+- Federal regulations require students to be 16 or older - High school diploma or GED® - Completion of application process including placement test; or provide SAT or ACT scores